ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 ### Post-Processing

 After the terrain correction is completed, the RTC products are exported to GeoTIFF format.
+If the scene being processed is dual polarization, a color decomposition will be created.
 Side products including the DEM, layover shadow map, scattering area map, and incidence angle map are converted into GeoTIFF format.
 In addition, a README text file, browse images, item-specific ArcGIS-compatible XML metadata files, a log file, and a shapefile indicating the data extent are generated for the product.

 ## Product Packaging